 The U.S. is home to some of the best street art anywhere in the world.
 Electrifying murals that harken to the art form’s brash graffiti origins are now a ubiquitous presence amongst urban landscapes and an essential part of experiencing the best of American cities.
-Here’s a primer on what and who to know in these cultural centers before your first post-pandemic trip.
+Here’s a cheat sheet on the best cities in America for street art, and what and who to know in these cultural centers before you visit.

 “NYC is the birthplace of rebellious art,” says street artist and NYC native Curb Your Ego.
 New York’s street art scene traces its roots to Manhattan and the Bronx.
 Institutions like the Bowery Wall on Houston Street and WallWorks in Mott Haven preserve this legacy.
 However, Brooklyn’s Bushwick neighborhood dominates NYC street art today.
 Here, local talents paint alongside international artists curated by organizations like JMZ Walls and The Bushwick Collective.

 Must-see murals: The Bushwick Collective’s world-class, rotating collection of murals is concentrated on Jefferson St. between Wyckoff & St. Nicholas Ave.

 LA’s sprawling geography and amiable climate render it ripe for outdoor art.
 Street artist Wrdsmth proudly proclaims “Having painted and pasted my art in cities all over the world, I can honestly say Los Angeles is at the top of my list of favorite places to work.
 And that’s not just because I live here.”
 Venice, Silver Lake, and Downtown LA’s Arts District prove the city’s most paint-laden areas.